 There are many stunning beaches in Goa: Anjuna Beach was once the famous hippie hangout but this beautiful stretch of palm-lined sand has become popular with tourists of all kinds; Baga Beach is great for swimming and a little less crowded than Anjuna, though no less picturesque; Calangute Beach is the busiest and the most commercial, and although it is not as lovely as some of the others aesthetically, visitors enjoy exploring the beach bars, restaurants and shops; Colva Beach is a developed resort area and somewhat blighted by all the hawkers, hotels and hangers-on, but visitors who walk just a little way can still find beauty and peace along this stretch; Palolem Beach, in the south, is the most unspoiled and natural of Goa's popular beaches, and has retained its laid-back and secluded charm.

 Although still known as India's party paradise, Goa is a wonderful, relaxing destination to visit with kids on holiday.
-Children will love the variety of things to see and do, be it renting a bike to explore the local area, catching a boat for some swimming and dolphin-watching, or simply enjoying the beaches.
-Please note, however, that although some hotels or guesthouses may offer childcare services, and this may be tempting, it is strongly advised that you keep your children with you at all times while in a foreign country.
+Children will love the variety of things to see and do, be it renting a bike to explore the local area, catching a boat for some swimming and dolphin watching, or simply enjoying the beaches.
+Visitors should note, however, that although some hotels or guesthouses may offer childcare services, and this may be tempting, it is strongly advised that they keep their children with them at all times while in a foreign country.